 How is CFS managing my investments to reduce risk?

-The CFS Investment team is experienced at managing unpredictability and has been preparing for market uncertainty for many months.
+The CFS Investment team is experienced at managing unpredictability and has been putting measures in place to reduce the impact of this increased market uncertainty for many months.

 We’ve been actively positioning our portfolios to reduce the effect of these risks, as well as to take advantage of the opportunities that we see coming out of this period.

-Our focus has been on diversifying investments, moving away from very large-cap technology companies and broadening our exposure to emerging markets, smaller companies globally, and income paying assets like credit.
+Our focus has been on diversifying investments, moving away from very large-cap technology companies, increasing our exposure to global smaller companies, boosting our investment in emerging markets, and broadening our exposure to income paying assets like credit.

 We are monitoring the performance of European equities, which have performed better than US equities since the US election.